January 17, 2019

 (Prior to bringing our son for assessment, my husband and I have already agreed as a couple that we won’t enroll our son if the evaluation results indicate that he’s not ready yet.

-As a mother, my primary concern was that my son might get bullied and he won’t have the words to tell us what happened.
+As a mother, my primary concern was that my son might get bullied at school and he won’t have the words to tell us what happened.
 Now that would be heartbreaking! 😭)

 After our son finished his assessment, the teacher said she would get back to us once she has interpreted our son’s work.